The South Africa Slums:

 While the ending of the Apartheid was supposed to make life for black Africans in South Africa better, but in places of the South Africa slums of Western Cape where Cape Town gangs roam in impoverish communities of the Cape Flats that is not the case.

-Gangs in South Africa can be dated back to the early 1900s, but around the time of the 1970s is when modern day Cape Town gangs, and gangs in other South African cities, have truly developed, starting from the prisons and widely expanding into the streets of the slum neighborhoods.
+Gangs in South Africa can be dated back to the early 1900s, but around the time of the 1970s is when modern day Cape Town gangs, and gangs in other South African cities, were truly developed.
+Starting from the prisons and widely expanding into the streets of the slum neighborhoods.

 Cape Flats gangs activity of Western Cape, the large South African city of Cape Town, has helped the community to become labeled as one of the most dangerous places in the world.

-The heart of the South Africa gangs activity is in the Cape Flats, a large area that has built a reputation of dangerous neighborhoods like:
+The heart of the South Africa gangs activity is in the Cape Flats, a large area that has built a reputation of dangerous neighborhoods like Mitchell Plains, Philippi, Elsies River, Nyanga, Delft, Bishop Lavis, Khayelitsha, and a handful of other Cape Town slums communities.

 With the communities that were just name, which only represent a percentage of the dangerous areas of western Cape Town, there has been an uproar from the civilians who are tired of Cape Town gangs infiltrating their communities.
 This has led to government officials to step in, mainly sending in troops to combat the local gang problems.

-Some of these communities have poverty that is some of the worse to be seen in a large urban city, with some residents living in tiny shacks or rundown apartment buildings, depending on which community one resides in.
+Some of these communities have poverty that is some of the worse to be seen in any large urban city across the world as communities consists of residents living in tiny shacks or rundown apartment buildings, depending on the neighborhood.

-One can say, the main contribution to the violence is poverty that has led the Cape Town gangs to create and establish a large drug market, whether it is marijuana, meth, cocaine or heroin as the city of Cape Town has become a hub for drug traffickers with the city having one of Africa’s largest ports.
+One can say, the main contribution to the violence is poverty that has led the Cape Town slums and the gangs within to create and establish a large drug market, whether it is marijuana, meth, cocaine or heroin as the city of Cape Town has become a hub for drug traffickers with the city having one of Africa’s largest ports.

-The main South Africa gangs of the Cape Flats that have engage in violent turf wars include:
+Some of the main South Africa gangs of the Cape Flats that have engage in violent turf wars include the Hard Livings, SexBoys, Mongrels, Americans, 28s, Junky Funky Kids, Rude Boys, Dixie Boys, Ghetto Kids, and many more.

 Currently, the Cape Flats has hundreds of thousands of residents living within the community, a total that easily equals over a million.
 As constantly stated, poverty is some of the highest in the world and violence is much higher than the United States’ most dangerous cities.
 In one year, the area of the Cape Flats has seen hundreds of homicides alone, a number equaling close to a couple thousand, if not more.